voschezang/mash/SHELL.md

 import cmd

 class ShellWithFileSystem:
     shell: Shell
     repository: FileSystem # a directory or REST resource

 class Shell(Cmd2):
+    """Shell.
+    Support multiline statements, pipes, conditions, variables and inline function definitions.
+    Use a BNF-based grammer in `lex_parser.py` to construct an AST.
+    """

+class BaseShell(Cmd2):
     """Extend Cmd with various capabilities.
     This class is restricted to functionality that requires Cmd methods to be overrriden.